gt-big-data/QDoc/README.md

 ### Install Mongo

 Out of the box, computers generally don't ship with Mongo.
 Unless you know you've already installed it, you probably don't have it.
+We currently use version 3.2; version 3.0 will not work, and we cannot vouch for 3.1 either.

 Windows and OSX: [Download and install it](https://www.mongodb.org/downloads#production)